AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ```

+Let's assume we visit the blocks in lexical order, which is what a reverse post-order depth-first search would give us.

+Note: We can make the copy propagation only if the stack location is not "live"-out.
+Otherwise, we would have two values sharing the stack slot, with no guarantee that they could safely share the location.
+If we had an interference graph, we could make a more informed decision, but that's a non-greedy optimization.

-What about a procedure's incoming and outgoing parameters, which should appear at the young end of the stack?
+What about a procedure's incoming and outgoing parameters, which should appear at the young end of the stack, in a predetermined location?
+The locations of these stack slots are determined by convention.
+Should we initialize the map with their locations?

 Invariant: A load from a stack slot must be preceded by a spill to that stack slot.
 And we should visit that spill before the reload.
 Otherwise, something has gone horribly wrong.